zc/cimaa/README.rst

 - Added a meta-monitor for dead agents and forgotten squelches.

-  This required adding a new meythod to the database API.
+  This required adding a new method to the database API.

 - Added a ``permanent`` flag for squelches intended to hang around indefinitely.
 The meta-monitor doesn't complain about permanent